jpetazzo/registrish/README.md

 *It might be the case that when using an older version of the manifest format, that header becomes mandatory.*

+## Pull manifests by SHA

+When pulling an image with the Docker Engine, it will simply get the manifest at `/v2/<repository>/manifests/<tag>`.

+However, when pulling an image with containerd, it looks like it will get that manifest, compute its SHA256, then fetch it again at `/v2/<repository>/manifests/sha256:<sha>`.

+To ensure that this works correctly, there is a script `link-manifests-by-sha.sh` to copy each manifest to its `sha256:<sha>` counterpart.

+Note 1: perhaps having the correct HTTP headers would prevent this, I don't know.

+Note 2: the problem appears only when using "pure" containerd, not when using containerd with Docker.
+It looks like Docker has its own logic to pull images, and doesn't rely on containerd for that, since the images pulled by Docker don't show up in
+`ctr --namespace=moby images list`, for instance.
+(At least, not on my Linux machine.)

 ## Notes